allister-grange/GitKeep/README.md

     5) One tap on a note expands it out, hold on it to edit it
     6) On a note there will be a delete icon in the upper right
     7) Pull up to refresh
+    8) Display errors on the device so that I can determine what's going on